RyanJarv/marionette/README.md

-# UserDataSwap
+# Marionett

-UserDataSwap is an example of an automated lambda function that runs that swaps out user data on RunInstance and EC2 Instance State Change events.
+Marionett is an example of an automated lambda function that runs that swaps out user data on RunInstance and EC2 Instance State Change events.
 It  exists as an example of how an attacker could semi-covertly backdoor EC2 instances passively on instance change events or actively on creation.
 The API calls will stand out, but from the user's perspective when in passive mode there will be no obvious changes to the instance, in active mode the instance is simply